cloudflare/cloudflare-docs/content/ssl/edge-certificates/custom-certificates/renewing.md

 Cloudflare automatically sends email notification 30 and 14 days before your custom certificate expires.
 Email is sent to users who have the SSL/TLS, Administrator, or Super Administrator roles.

 {{<Aside type="note">}}
-When renewing a custom certificate, you can re-use a [previously generated CSR](/ssl/edge-certificates/additional-options/certificate-signing-requests/).
+When renewing a custom certificate, you can reuse a [previously generated CSR](/ssl/edge-certificates/additional-options/certificate-signing-requests/).
 {{</Aside>}}

 ## Expired certificates and Legacy Client Support